Ccamm/cits1003-project-2023s1/crypto/penguin-translator-school/README.md

 ---

+## Hint

+Look at for repeated patterns within the encoded text. *Does it remind you of a encoding method that was first used in the 19th century?*

+---

 ## Solution

 There are two patterns written on the whiteboard, `wa` and `woo`.
 This is very similar to **morse code** that uses the characters `.` and `-` for encoding messages.